Haxikowy/interactive-quiz/README.md

 # interactive-quiz
-One of challenges from thenetninja course.
+First of the challenges from thenetninja course.